GlobeCore / Publication / BDV tester

 In order to maintain stable operation, it is important to test transformer oil in the event of each maintenance.
 The test is carried out by applying a high voltage of up to 100 kV from transformer to oil.
 The voltage is gradually increased until a breakdown has occurred in the oil.
 Previously, this value was recorded manually, however technology allows doing that more conveniently.

-GlobeCore offers a line of equipment for this kind of testing.
-It includes BDV testers: TOR-60, TOR-80, and TOR-100.
-This is a series of testers that accurately test for breakdown and withstand voltage for mineral esters and silicone insulating fluids.
+GlobeCore offers a range of equipment for this type of testing, including BDV testers such as the TOR-60, TOR-80, and TOR-100.
+These instruments are designed for accurate measurement of breakdown voltage in mineral oils, ester-based fluids, and silicone insulating liquids.

 A transparent cover ensures visibility inside the cell, and protective equipment prevents contamination.
 At the same time, if the cover is open, the test voltage rise is blocked which allows avoiding a possible electric shock.